 HIV Infection Prevalence

 According to the WHO, the African region accounts for almost two-thirds of the global total of new HIV infections.
 The countries in sub-Saharan Africa like Eswatini, Lesotho, and Botswana have the highest rates of HIV.
 In 2019, Eswatini had the highest prevalence of HIV with a rate of 27%.
-The HIV prevalence in Tunisia is considered to be among the lowest in Africa, about 0.03%of the entire population.
+The HIV prevalence in Tunisia is considered to be among the lowest in Africa, with about 0.03% of the entire population.
 This could be attributed to the healthcare system of Tunisia.

 Tunisia has a city-centric healthcare system, meaning, the healthcare facilities and accessibility are better in the major cities than in the rural areas.
 Many hospitals we find in the major cities are of an international standard, and about 67.1% of the Tunisian population is situated in the urban region.
 Eventually, a large part of the population receives a better quality of healthcare.
 However, in addition to this, the government is also focussing on means to offset lingering inequalities in access to medical treatment in urban and rural areas.
 All these factors could contribute to the low prevalence of HIV in Tunisia.

-However, the prevalent population in Tunisia expected to increase in the next 5 years, given the growing incidence among key populations such as homosexual men (9.1% prevalence) where condom use is 50% and PWDs (People Who Inject Drugs-6% prevalence), where the knowledge of HIV status is approximately 29% and condom use is 47%.
+However, the prevalent population in Tunisia is expected to increase in the next 5 years, given the growing incidence among key populations such as homosexual men (9.1% prevalence) where condom use is 50%, and PWDs (People Who Inject Drugs-6% prevalence), where the knowledge of HIV status is approximately 29% and condom use is 47%.
 The growth in incidence in key populations could be due to the fact of being surrounded by stigma and social norms which can lead to disparities in access to healthcare.

 Efforts made by the healthcare system to combat HIV